minvws/nl-covid19-notification-app-coordination/architecture/International Interoperability.md

     <th>Remark</th>
   </tr>
   <tr>
-    <td rowspan="3">Traveler</td>
+    <td rowspan="3">Traveller</td>
     <td>Residents of country of origin (before departure)</td>
     <td>All keys of infected people in origin country</td>
-    <td>This scenario is equal to domestic contact tracing, it doesn’t matter if the person is a traveler or not.</td>
+    <td>This scenario is equal to domestic contact tracing, it doesn’t matter if the person is a traveller or not.</td>
   </tr>
   <tr>
-    <td>Residents of destination country, when traveler was there </td>
+    <td>Residents of destination country, when traveller was there </td>
     <td>All keys of infected people in destination country</td>
     <td></td>
   </tr>
   <tr>
-    <td>Residents of third party countries that also visited the destination country at the same time as the traveler.</td>
+    <td>Residents of third party countries that also visited the destination country at the same time as the traveller.</td>
-    <td>All keys of infected people who have traveled to destination country, regardless of their origin</td>
+    <td>All keys of infected people who have travelled to destination country, regardless of their origin</td>
     <td>Risk is higher for international events and tourist areas where people from many origins gather.</td>
   </tr>
   <tr>
-    <td rowspan="2">Non-traveler</td>
+    <td rowspan="2">Non-traveller</td>
     <td>Residents of country of origin </td>
     <td>All keys of infected people in origin country</td>
     <td>Equal to domestic contact tracing.</td>